Cormacsb/TTRPG-Faction_manager/ui_implementation_plan.md

 - Create a more detailed Wiki with usage examples and tutorials
 - Configure GitHub Actions for CI/CD to run tests automatically
 - Consider creating releases for stable versions

+# Turn Reset Functionality

+## Problem Identified
+- During turn processing, errors could occur that left the turn in an inconsistent state
+- If an error happened during conflict resolution or action rolls, there was no way to restart the process
+- Users were getting stuck in the middle of turn resolution with no recovery mechanism
+- Partial progress needed to be cleared to allow restarting the turn processing

+## Solution Implemented
+- Added a "Reset Turn Processing" button to the phase controls section in the turn panel
+- Implemented comprehensive reset functionality to restore turn state to the beginning of processing
+- Created database cleanup operations to revert any partial processing
+- Added user confirmation to prevent accidental resets

+## Implementation Details
+1. **User Interface Addition**:
+   - Added a new "Reset Turn Processing" button between the process buttons and progress indicators
+   - Designed the layout to make the button easily accessible but not accidentally clicked
+   - Added a confirmation dialog to prevent accidental data loss

+2. **Reset Process Implementation**:
+   - Added new `_reset_turn_processing` method to TurnPanel class
+   - Method performs the following cleanup operations:
+     - Sets the turn phase back to "preparation" using turn_manager
+     - Resets the action_manager's penalty tracker
+     - Clears any temporary state in the TurnPanel
+     - Resets UI progress indicators and button states
+     - Removes any pending conflicts from the database
+     - Resets action roll results to null
+     - Clears enemy penalties from the database
+     - Reverts any influence decay that had been applied
+     - Clears all treeviews showing turn-related data

+3. **Data Restoration Logic**:
+   - For influence decay reversal:
+     - Retrieves all decay records for the current turn
+     - Restores the original influence levels by negating the stored change
+     - Removes the decay records from the database
+     - Ensures the district repository is updated with the restored values
+   - For conflict cleanup:
+     - Removes related entries from conflict_factions and conflict_pieces tables
+     - Deletes all pending conflicts for the current turn
+     - Updates actions to remove conflict associations

+4. **Error Handling**:
+   - Added comprehensive try/except handling throughout the reset process
+   - Implemented detailed logging to track reset operations
+   - Provided user feedback through the status label and message dialogs
+   - Ensures UI remains responsive throughout the reset process

+## Benefits
+- Provides a recovery mechanism when errors occur during turn processing
+- Allows users to restart from a clean state without losing their action assignments
+- Prevents the need to reload the application when turn processing gets stuck
+- Creates a consistent known state for troubleshooting issues
+- Improves overall application resilience and user experience
+- Logs detailed information about what was reset for debugging purposes

+## Testing Verification
+- Verified that the reset button appears correctly in the turn panel
+- Tested reset functionality after completing influence decay phase
+- Confirmed conflicts are properly deleted from the database
+- Verified action rolls are reset to null state
+- Checked that influence decay is properly reversed
+- Confirmed the UI correctly updates to show the reset state
+- Tested with various error scenarios to ensure proper recovery

+## Future Improvements
+- Add the ability to restore from automatic checkpoints at each phase
+- Create a more granular reset that can target specific phases
+- Implement an undo/redo system for turn actions
+- Add auto-save functionality before processing potentially risky operations